Unemployment Insurance Fund (UIF)

 *For more information on how the UIF cap is applied to employees who are not monthly paid, please see this FAQ page.

-UIF Trace
+UIF Trace¶

-The UIF trace provides you with information on how the UIF contribution is calculated for an employee.
+The UIF trace provides you with information on how UIF contributions are calculated.
 To view the UIF trace, go to an employee’s profile and navigate to the relevant payslip.
-Open the web view for the payslip by clicking on More next to Preview (draft payslips) / View (finalised payslips).
+Click on UIF – Employee under Payslip.

-Click on UIF – employee or UIF – employer to view the UIF trace.
-You can then drill further down into the calculation by clicking on Income subject to UIF to view how the income subject to UIF is determined.
+- You can then drill further down into the calculation by clicking on Income subject to UIF to view how the income subject to UIF is determined.

-Exemption from UIF
+Exemption from UIF¶

 UIF contributions must be made for all employees unless they are expressly excluded by the relevant legislation.
 For more information on these, see the following article: